Charlie Crist: 2010 U.S. Senate campaign

-On May 12, 2009, Crist announced that he would not run for reelection as governor in 2010, making him the first Florida governor not to run for reelection since 1964.
-Instead he ran for the US Senate.
-His two main opponents were former Florida House speaker Marco Rubio, and U.S. representative Kendrick Meek.
+On May 12, 2009, Crist announced that he would not run for reelection as governor in 2010, making him the first Florida governor not to run for reelection since C. Farris Bryant in 1964.
+Instead, Crist ran for the United States Senate.
+His two main opponents were former Florida House speaker Marco Rubio, a Republican, and U.S. representative Kendrick Meek, a Democrat.

 Crist was initially the front-runner in the Republican primary, but later trailed Rubio in polls.

 Crist announced his intent to run as an unaffiliated candidate in the election, while at the same time, according to a press release from his campaign, he remained a registered Republican.
 Crist officially changed his registration status to "non party affiliated" on May 13, 2010.
 He did not return campaign contributions made while he was a Republican.
 Crist lost the general election, receiving 29.7% of the vote to Rubio's 48.9% and Meek's 20.2%.

 In April 2011, as part of a settlement of a copyright lawsuit brought by musician David Byrne, Crist apologized for his Senate campaign's use of Byrne's song "Road to Nowhere" without permission.